keshav-exe/youtube-clipper/README.md

 ## Usage

 1. Open the frontend in your browser (`http://localhost:3000`).
-2. Enter a YouTube URL and the desired start/end timestamps (format: `HH:MM:SS`).
+2. Paste a YouTube URL (with an optional timestamp) and set your clip range.
-3. Click "Clip Video".
+3. Pick quality, aspect ratio, and subtitles if you want them.
-4. The processed clip will be downloaded directly to your computer as `clip.mp4`.
+4. Hit the download button — the clip saves as `clip.mp4`.

----

-## Required System Packages

-- **yt-dlp**: Used for partial YouTube downloads.
-- **ffmpeg**: Used for video/audio processing and re-encoding.
-- **bun**: Used as the JavaScript/TypeScript runtime for both backend and frontend.
-- **node** and **npm**: For compatibility and tooling.

 ---